What is a Power of Attorney?

 - A Legal practitioner qualified in a country other than Australia; or

-- An employee of NSW Trustee & Guardian or a Private Trustee company who has completed an approved course under the Powers of Attorney Act.
+- An employee of NSW Trustee and Guardian or a Private Trustee company who has completed an approved course under the Powers of Attorney Act.

 At the end of the Enduring Power of Attorney form there is certificate that must be completed by the witness.
 The certificate states that the witness: